grammyjs/website/site/docs/hosting/deno-deploy.md

 > It is recommended that you have a single stable branch and you do your testing stuff in other branches, so that you won't get some unexpected things happen.

 3. Visit your [Deno Deploy dashboard](https://dash.deno.com/projects).
-4. Click on "New Project" and go to the "Deploy from GitHub repository" section.
+4. Click on "New Project", and go to the "Deploy from GitHub repository" section.
-5. Install the GitHub app on your account or organization and choose your repository.
+5. Install the GitHub app on your account or organization, and choose your repository.
 6. Select the branch you want to deploy, and then choose your `mod.ts` file to be deployed.

 ### Method 2: With `deployctl`